 Schedule your next event at the Rogalski Center!

-We know that choosing where to hold your special event can be stressful, which is why the St. Ambrose University Rogalski Center event professionals will provide exceptional services to ensure your satisfaction.
+We know that choosing where to hold your special event can be both stressful and exciting, which is why the St. Ambrose University Rogalski Center event professionals will provide exceptional services to ensure your satisfaction.

 Open to the public, the Rogalski Center can accommodate small groups of 10 or up to large gatherings of 500 guests and offers some of the most modern amenities and technological capabilities.
 The wireless building is further equipped with internet connections in all sections and you have the option to rent various media equipment.

 The facility has a spacious ballroom that can be divided into smaller areas to fit the specified occasion.
 The full ballroom can be used for wedding receptions, lectures, socials, conferences, benefits, and award ceremonies.